Thick brane in mimetic $f(T)$ gravity: Tensor perturbations and Localization

 where $W(z)=H^2+\partial_z H$ is the effective potential.
-This Schr\"odinger-like equation can be factorized into a supersymmetric quantum mechanics form:

-which guarantees that all the eigenvalues $m^2$ are non-negative, that is to say, there is no tachyonic graviton.
+This Schr\"odinger-like equation can be factorized into a supersymmetric quantum mechanics form: $\big(\partial_z+H\big)\big(-\partial_z+H\big)\psi=m^2\psi,$ which guarantees that all the eigenvalues $m^2$ are non-negative, that is to say, there is no tachyonic graviton.
 So this model is stable under tensor perturbations with the transverse-traceless condition.
-Of course, there is a zero mode $m=0$ for this system, and the solution is
+Of course, there is a zero mode $m=0$ for this system, and the solution is $\psi_0=N_0e^{\int{-H(z)dz}}$, where $N_0$ is the normalization coefficient.